Jayveeeee24/iSpeak-Signs/README.md

 DEBUG NOTES

+v1.1r3 4/1
+- initialized implementation of database with DBHelper
+- implemented data gather in database for learn, profile and profile see more fragments
+- refactored learn, profile and profile see more java fragment

 v1.1r2 3/26
 - implemented the popup dialog for logo and images in about fragment
 - changed the implementation of day streaks from (Relative) to (Linear) layouts to automatically resize the view.